xi/django-bs/README.md

     would otherwise not be available in the widget templates.
 -   Concentrates on forms fields and does therefore not include some others features.
--   Uses `small.text-danger` instead of `.invalid-feedback` as it does not depend on DOM location. (see also [twbs/bootstrap\#29439])
+-   Uses `.form-text.text-danger` instead of `.invalid-feedback` as it does not depend on DOM location. (see also [twbs/bootstrap\#29439])
 -   Does not use `.is-valid` because I find it confusing with server-side rendering.